k9w/instructions/containerOpenbsdChroot.md

-Current is what the OpenBSD developers generally run on their production machines, including their servers and laptops, and is therefore the best tested with the latest software in base, ports, and packages.
+Current is what the OpenBSD developers generally run on their production machines, including their servers and laptops, and is therefore the best tested with the latest software and firmware in base, ports, and packages.

 Releases come out every 6 months, generally in May and October.
 Each release receives security and reliability updates for [1 year for the